xweih/kcs/README.md

 |combo special 2	|King crab (1/2), shrimp (1/2), crawfish/mussels (1/2)	|	39.99 |

 ## "Build Your Own Bag" or Combos?

+The resturant offers two ways of ordering your preferred seafood: you can either go by "build your own bag" style, with which you simply select whatever you like, or go by their "combos", which come with 2 to 3 types of seafood with some sides.
+Naturally, with each combo, the price comes with a certain amount of quantity discount.

 ## Mission
 Let us generate an assignment schedule for tomorrow by showing "who delivers which furniture".